yanivle/yanivle.github.io/_posts/2020-04-28-how-to-armor-aircraft.md

 ***Based on this diagram, where should the extra armor be added?***

 ## Spoiler Alert - Solution Ahead!
+Well, the researchers from the Center for Naval Analyses had, wrongly, recommended that armor be added to the areas that showed the most damage - i.e. that armor should be added to the red areas, like so:

+{% include image.html url="/assets/images/posts/aircraft_wrong.png" %}

-Well, the researchers from the Center for Naval Analyses had recommended that armor be added to the areas that showed the most damage - i.e. that armor should be added to the red areas.
-Luckily, the statistician [Abraham Wald](https://en.wikipedia.org/wiki/Abraham_Wald) noted that the study ***only considered the aircraft that had survived their missions***, as all the bombers which had been shot down had been rendered unavailable for assessment!
-The holes in the returning aircraft, then, represented exactly the areas where a bomber could take damage and still return home safely.
-Wald proposed that the Navy reinforce areas where the returning aircraft were unscathed, since those were the areas that, if hit, would cause the plane to be lost.
+Luckily, the statistician [Abraham Wald](https://en.wikipedia.org/wiki/Abraham_Wald) noted that the study ***only considered the aircraft that had survived their missions***, as all the fighters which had been shot down were unavailable for assessment!
+The holes in the returning aircraft, then, represented exactly the areas where a fighter could take a bullet and still return home safely!
+Wald proposed that the Navy reinforce areas where the returning aircraft were **unharmed**, like the cockpit, the engines, the center of the wings, or the narrow fragile area connecting the fighter's tail to the main body:

+{% include image.html url="/assets/images/posts/aircraft_right.png" %}

+*Those were exactly the areas that, if hit, would cause the plane to be lost, and be missing from the survey!*

 The error of concentrating on the things that made it past some selection process and overlooking those that did not, is called [Survivorship bias](https://en.wikipedia.org/wiki/Survivorship_bias#In_the_military).
 This puzzle is borrowing heavily from the fascinating wikipedia article on the topic (and from a couple of related wikipedia articles).